Conan O'Brien: Conan and Conan Without Borders (2010–2021)

 The day his live tour began, O'Brien announced that he would host a new show on cable station TBS.
-The show, Conan, debuted on November 8, 2010 and aired Monday through Thursday at 11:00 pm ET/10:00 pm CT.
+The show, Conan, debuted on November 8, 2010, and aired Monday through Thursday at 11:00 pm ET/10:00 pm CT.
 O'Brien's addition moved Lopez Tonight with George Lopez back one hour.
-Refusing at first to do to Lopez what had happened to him at NBC, O'Brien agreed to join the network after Lopez called to persuade him to come to TBS.
+Refusing at first to do to Lopez what had happened to him at NBC, O'Brien agreed to join TBS after Lopez called to persuade him to come to TBS.

 In February 2015, following the onset of the Cuban thaw, O'Brien became the first American television personality to film in Cuba for more than half a century.
 O'Brien then visited Armenia for his next show abroad, during which he featured his assistant Sona Movsesian, who is Armenian American.
-While visiting, Conan guest-starred as a gangster on an Armenian soap opera.
+While visiting, O'Brien guest-starred as a gangster on an Armenian soap opera.
 In April 2016, O'Brien visited South Korea in response to a fan letter urging him to visit, as well as a growing fan base online.
 His visit included a trip to the Korean Demilitarized Zone, which resulted in O'Brien and Steven Yeun also visiting North Korea on a technicality by stepping across the border line at the DMZ.
-Conan commented on the significance during the sketch, claiming, "The idea that you and I could be in North Korea, talking and communicating freely, seems like kind of a cool message."
+O'Brien commented on the significance during the sketch, claiming, "The idea that you and I could be in North Korea, talking and communicating freely, seems like kind of a cool message."
 These remotes were later branded Conan Without Borders and became part of their own series, with O'Brien eventually traveling to thirteen countries in total.
 The series became some of his most popular work, winning an Emmy in 2018.
 The international shows became available on Netflix before moving to HBO Max.